Introduction to Local Control and Accountability

 - Demonstration of Increased or Improved Services for Unduplicated Students (students identified as English learners, economically disadvantaged, and foster youth).

-- NEW for the 2019-2020 School Year: The LCAP must also include an LCFF Budget Overview for Parents.
+- The LCAP must also include an LCFF Budget Overview for Parents.

 The District is currently gathering input from parents, teachers, students and community members to inform the development of the LCAP.
-In addition to scheduled meetings with stakeholder groups, input will again be gathered through a four question online survey (completing the survey should take no more than 20 minutes).
-Follow the links to view AUSD’s CA School Dashboard (you can also access school level Dashboard data) and complete the LCAP Online Survey (open until May 20, 2019).
+In addition to scheduled meetings with stakeholder groups, input will again be gathered through a brief online survey.
+The survey will be open and accepting responses until March 31, 2020.

 Thank you for your commitment to the students of Albany Unified School District!